 #9.
 The Spirits of Meath Halloween Festival, Meath

 The Spirits of Meath Halloween Festival takes place in venues across the county this Halloween.
 With the tag line ‘Fun by Day….Fright by Night’ it is sure to be fun for all the family.
 There is a small cost to some of the activities but there are also some free halloween things for families to do during the festival which takes place from October 6th to November 3rd 2019.

-The 64th Annual Wexford Fringe Festival takes place from October 21st to November 6th.
-There are in excess of 300 events taking place over the 17 days and some free options include comedy, circus, dance, theatre, puppet shows, music, art and film.
+The 67th Annual Wexford Fringe Festival takes place from October 18th to November 3rd 2019.
+There are in excess of 300 events taking place over the duration of the festival and some free options include comedy, circus, dance, theatre, puppet shows, music, art and film.

 #12.
 Sligo Live, Co Sligo